xiaochuany/blog/docs/posts/drafts/survive.md

 draft: true
 date:
     created: 2025-02-07
-authors:
+# authors:
-    - xy
+#     - xy
 category:
     - Note
 tags:
-    - nonparametric statistics
     - survival analysis
 slug: survive
 ---

-# Cox hazard model
+# Cox proportional hazard model

-## Hazard
+## What is hazard?

 The cumulative hazard function for a time-to-event (e.g. death in medical trials) distribution can be defined in the most generality using the Lebesgue-Stieltjes integral, which accommodates both continuous and discrete distributions and more.

 For a survival time \( T \) with survival function \( S(t) = P(T > t) \), the cumulative hazard function \( H(t) \) is defined as: